Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Jefferson has been the target of 27.5% (160 total) of his team's 582 passing attempts this season.

-- Jefferson (20 red zone targets) has been the recipient of 27.8% of his team's 72 red zone pass attempts.
+- Jefferson has seen the ball thrown his way 20 times in the red zone this season, 27.8% of his team's 72 red zone pass attempts.

-- The Vikings, who rank 14th in the NFL in points scored, have attempted a pass 57.7% of the time while running the ball 42.3% of the time.
+- The Vikings have called a pass in 57.7% of their plays from scrimmage this year while running the ball 42.3% of the time.
+This offensive attack ranks 14th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Bears.